+Ectopic means "out of place."
 In a normal pregnancy, the fertilized egg implants and develops in the uterus.
 In most ectopic pregnancies, the egg settles in the fallopian tubes.
 This is why ectopic pregnancies are commonly called "tubal pregnancies."
-The egg also can implant in the ovary, abdomen, or the cervix, so you also might hear these referred to as cervical or abdominal pregnancies.
+The egg can also implant in the ovary, abdomen, or the cervix, so you also might see these referred to as cervical or abdominal pregnancies.

 None of these areas has as much space or nurturing tissue as a uterus for a pregnancy to develop.
 As the fetus grows, it will eventually burst the organ that contains it.
 This can cause severe bleeding and endanger the mother's life.
 A classical ectopic pregnancy does not develop into a live birth.

-Ectopic pregnancy can be difficult to diagnose because symptoms often are like those of a normal early pregnancy.
-These can include missed periods, breast tenderness, nausea, vomiting, fatigue, or frequent urination (peeing).
+Ectopic pregnancy can be difficult to diagnose because symptoms often mirror those of a normal early pregnancy.
+These can include missed periods, breast tenderness, nausea, vomiting, fatigue, or frequent urination.

-Often, the first warning signs of an ectopic pregnancy are pain or vaginal bleeding.
-There might be pain in the pelvis, abdomen, or even the shoulder or neck (if blood from a ruptured ectopic pregnancy builds up and irritates certain nerves).
-The pain can range from mild and dull to severe and sharp.
-It might be felt on just one side of the pelvis or all over.
+The first warning signs of an ectopic pregnancy are often pain or vaginal bleeding.
+There might be pain in the pelvis, abdomen, or, even the shoulder or neck (if blood from a ruptured ectopic pregnancy builds up and irritates certain nerves).
+The pain can be mild or crampy early on, and can become sharp and stabbing.
+It may concentrate on one side of the pelvis.

-Any of these symptoms also might happen with an ectopic pregnancy:
+Any of these additional symptoms can be seen with an ectopic pregnancy:

-An ectopic pregnancy usually happens because a fertilized egg wasn't able to quickly move down the fallopian tube into the uterus.
+An ectopic pregnancy results from a fertilized egg's inability to work its way quickly enough down the fallopian tube into the uterus.
 An infection or inflammation of the tube might have partially or entirely blocked it.
-Pelvic inflammatory disease (PID), which can be caused by gonorrhea or chlamydia, is a common cause of fallopian tube blockage.
+Pelvic inflammatory disease (PID), which can be caused by gonorrhea or chlamydia, is a common cause of blockage of the fallopian tube.

-Endometriosis (when cells from the lining of the uterus implant and grow elsewhere in the body) or scar tissue from previous abdominal or fallopian surgeries also can cause blockages.
-More rarely, birth defects can change the shape of the tube and hurt the egg's progress.
+Endometriosis (when cells from the lining of the uterus implant and grow elsewhere in the body) or scar tissue from previous abdominal or fallopian surgeries can also cause blockages.
+More rarely, birth defects or abnormal growths can alter the shape of the tube and disrupt the egg's progress.

-If you go to the emergency department because of abdominal pain, you'll probably be given a urine pregnancy test.
+If you arrive in the emergency department complaining of abdominal pain, you'll likely be given a urine pregnancy test.
 Although these tests aren't sophisticated, they are fast — and speed can be crucial in treating ectopic pregnancy.